Responding to Conundrum

 Lots of other philosophical positions are like that: Sentientism/Sentiocentrism, utilitarianism (and negative utilitarianism), and very specific positions, like veganism.
 You can also check out the umbrella term: suffering-focused ethics.

 Was there a question buried in there somewhere?
-Are you disagreeing with the statement you quoted?
+Are you disagreeing with the statement that you quoted?

-Hedonism is the belief that pleasure is intrinsically good and pain is intrinsically bad, to the experiencer.
+Hedonism is the belief that pleasure is intrinsically good and pain is intrinsically bad for the experiencer.
 Since pleasure and pain are subjective experiences, aka feelings, hedonism clearly situates value in subjectivity.

-Hedonism does not mean that only sentient beings are valuable.
-I don’t know where you got that from.
+Hedonism does not mean that sentient beings are valuable.
+Hedonism is a theory of what is good or bad for the subject, not what is objectively good or bad.
 Regardless, I clearly defined the term before using it, so you know what I mean by it.

 Value is a subject-object relation.
 A subject judges things as good or bad for the subject.
 It makes no sense to think of value as an object or as independent of a specific subject.